DHTMLX/docs-spreadsheet/docs/react/overview.md

 `ReactSpreadsheet` is a declarative React wrapper for the DHTMLX Spreadsheet widget.
 It provides a component-based API where props describe the spreadsheet state, and the wrapper handles synchronization with the underlying widget.

 :::note
 The React Spreadsheet wrapper is available with the DHTMLX Spreadsheet **Commercial** license.
 For evaluation, use the free 30-day evaluation package.
+See [Installation](/react/installation/) for setup instructions.
 :::

 ## Spreadsheet features